khaledalajam/azure-security-portfolio/README.md

 For this demo we're going to create and configure a network security group, or NSG for short, for our Windows VM to control the access to it.

->*This portfolio presents a focused selection of core cloud security concepts, demonstrated through hands-on Azure implementations.
-The principles shown are foundational and directly applicable across cloud platforms, including AWS and Google Cloud.*
+>This portfolio demonstrates core cloud security principles through hands-on Azure implementations.
+These foundational skills are directly applicable across cloud platforms, including AWS and Google Cloud.

+I'd welcome your feedback; feel free to reach out to me and let me know your thoughts about these demos and how they apply to real-world scenarios.